 Hotel de la Marine

-Having postponed its opening to the public in July, the Hotel de la Marine will now open April 13, 2021.
+Having postponed its opening to the public in July, the Hotel de la Marine was scheduled to open April 13, 2021--re-opening date TBA.
 It is located on the Place de la Concorde right across the rue Royale from the legendary Hotel de Crillon.
 The former headquarters of the French Navy from the French Revolution through 2015, the 18th century palace is being restored to showcase the royal and state’s period furniture, tapestries and decorative objects to be displayed in the palace’s ceremonial ball rooms.

 The “new” Samaritaine